AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 ## What happens if the protocol does not have enough reserves to close a HA position?

-It is possible, because of users bringing one collateral, getting stablecoins and directly burning it against another collateral or because some of the reserves are lent and thus not immediately available, that when HAs try to close their positions there is not enough collateral in the pool to which they contributed.
+It is possible, because of users bringing one collateral, getting stablecoins and directly burning it against another collateral or because some of the reserves are lent and thus not immediately available, that when a HA tries to close their positions there is not enough collateral in the pool to which they contributed.

-In this case, HAs get everything that can be given from the collateral pool, and the rest is returned in Standard Liquidity Providers' tokens \(called sanTokens\).
+In this case, the HA gets everything that can be given from the collateral pool, and the rest is returned in Standard Liquidity Providers' tokens \(called sanTokens\).

 ## Can I open multiple perpetuals?